dubhater/vapoursynth-tbilateral/readme.rst

     *clip*
         Clip to denoise.

-        Must have constant format and dimensions and 8 bits per sample.
+        Must have constant format and dimensions, 8..16 bits per sample, and integer sample type.
 The dimensions must be multiples of 2.

     *ppclip*
         Specifies a pre-filtered clip for TBilateral to take pixel